5 Reasons to Retire

 1. You’re Done Working; You’re Looking for Freedom

 The first reason to retire is one we’ve already alluded to.
-You’ve worked for several years, have been saving for retirement, and are mentally ready to retire.
-Even if you have enjoyed your career, we’re guessing that you probably have some things you’re wanting to do in retirement that you might not be able to do as much as you’d like because you’re still working.
+If you’ve worked for several years and have been saving for retirement, you might be mentally ready to retire.
+Even if you have enjoyed your career, do you have some things you’re wanting to do in retirement that you might not be able to do as much as you’d like because you’re still working?

-We alluded to being financially independent earlier.
-Retirement done right is truly a feeling of freedom.
-At Modern Wealth, it’s our goal to provide you confidence that you’re doing the right things with your money, freedom from financial stress, and time to spend doing the things you love.
+We also alluded to being financially independent earlier.
+A well-planned retirement can truly be a feeling of freedom.
+At Modern Wealth, it’s our goal to provide you confidence to make informed decisions with your money, freedom from financial stress, and time to spend doing the things you love.
 And speaking of time…

 3. Eventually, Health Is Going to Be a Factor